The multi-benefit protection concept has now become de rigour, as the industry endeavours to encoura...

 The plan includes all 23 of the Association of British Insurers' (ABI) defined conditions, with a further 11 conditions covered.
 Axa has enhanced its aorta graft definition to exceed the ABI wording by including trauma.

 Cover can be adapted to match changing needs.
 Annual benefit indexation is available based on the retail price index.
 The plan also includes guaranteed insurability options for marriage, childbirth/adoption, mortgage increase and promotion.
 Ad hoc changes are permitted, subject to evidence of insurability.
 For a multi-benefit proposition to be successful, each one of its components must be able to stand comparison in its peer group.
 The CI element of the Axa Protection Account does this.

-Nick Telfer, principal consultant, protection, Defaqto
+Nick Telfer, principal consultant, life and protection, Defaqto

 The news that the ABI and British Medical Association (BMA) agreement on GP report (GPR) fees has broken down will usher in a period of uncertainty.

 Lack of innovation investment in the UK insurance market has been highlighted by recognition of RGA's work in the US.

 Protection business in 2012 and 2013 will be affected by events this year and some fundamental changes to the way customers policies are priced into the next.
 Richard Verdin explains.

 Employee assistance programmes are in the spotlight due to a schizophrenic approach by government.
 But as Sue Weir points out, they are backed by solid research.

 How will people buy insurance in future?
 Greg Becker visits the US for developments in online distribution.